 This creates a coprocess named NAME.
 If NAME is not supplied, the default name is COPROC.
 NAME must not be supplied if command is a simple command (see above); otherwise, it is interpreted as the first word of the simple command.
-When the coproc is executed, the shell creates an array variable (see Arrays below) named NAME in the context of the executing shell.
+When the coprocess is executed, the shell creates an array variable (see Arrays below) named NAME in the context of the executing shell.
 The standard output of command is connected via a pipe to a file descriptor in the executing shell, and that file descriptor is assigned to NAME[0].
 The standard input of command is connected via a pipe to a file descriptor is assigned to NAME[1].
 This pipe is established before any redirections specified by the command (see REDIRECTION below).
 The file descriptors can be utilized as arguments to shell commands and redirections using standard word expansions.
-The process id of the shell spawned to execute the coprocess is available as the value of the variable NAME_PID.
+The file descriptors are not available in subshells.
+The process ID of the shell spawned to execute the coprocess is available as the value of the variable NAME\PID.
 The wait builtin command may be used to wait for the coprocess to terminate.

+Since the coprocess is created as an asynchronous command, the coproc command always returns success.
 The return status of a coprocess is the exit status of command.